 This process is thought to be an ideal time for exercise since the body is already in a heightened state of fat burning.
 We typically draw from our glycogen stores (stored carbs) for fueling our workouts, but when this isn’t an option the we turn to fat instead.

 As with any health trend there are those who get on board and those that are skeptical, both are legitimate and have their place in health.
 When it comes to fasted cardio it is one of those things you just have to try and see if it works for you.
 Of those that have used this form of exercise or recommend it as trainers, there are some common health benefits they each claim.

 Here is a tip!
 Don't forget to hydrate before, during, and after a workout!

 Increased Energy – This benefit primarily takes place during workouts.
 Those who partake in fasted cardio claim their workouts are more efficient and feel more effective.
 The idea is that they have less in their gut being processed and weighing them down.*

-Fat Burning – The body is forced to rely on stored fuel, fat, when there is a lack of calories from a recent meal.
-This leads to a weight loss as a result of higher fat burning benefits.
+Fat Burning – The body may be forced to rely on stored fuel, fat, when there is a lack of calories from a recent meal.
+This may lead to a weight loss as a result of higher fat burning benefits.*

-Muscle Building – While fasted cardio does not directly increase muscle mass it is important to note it doesn’t decrease muscle, which is a common concern for some considering fasted cardio.
+Muscle Building – While fasted cardio does not directly increase muscle mass, it is important to note it doesn’t decrease muscle, which is a common concern for some considering fasted cardio.
 The thought is that the body may turn to stored protein, rather than fat, which may breakdown muscle.
-However, it is more efficient for the body to draw upon stored fat and as long as calories are replaced post-workout with lean protein sources the muscles are able to be repaired.
+However, it may more efficient for the body to draw upon stored fat and as long as calories are replaced post-workout with lean protein sources the muscles may be able to be repaired.*